Androidus2/UnityProject/README.md

   * Investigates last known player location if LOS is broken
   * Attacks the player when close enough (player can dodge by moving quickly)
 * Player interaction system (using **E**):
-  * Includes a door and chest interactable (currently only prints messages)
+  * Includes a door and chest interactable
   * Stealing from enemies: player must be close to the enemy and press **E** to attempt stealing
 * Player inventory system:
   * Items can be picked up via interaction